kuhnrl30/kuhnrl30.github.io/resume/index.md

 ### Senior Internal Auditor
 Quest Diagnostics Inc
 Lyndhurst, NJ
-November 2013 to December, 2015
+2013 - 2014
-Work collaboratively across all levels of the organization to perform varying types of reviews including operational, compliance, and financial audits.
+Work with all levels of the organization to perform operational and compliance reviews and financial audits.

 - **Lead a team** of auditing an international sales unit for compliance with Foreign Corrupt Practices Act.
 Assigned roles to the audit team members and managed to audit through completion.